XQueryInstitute/Course-Materials/syllabus.md

 - Discussion of the institute’s goals and anticipated outcomes
 ###Morning Session II (10:30 a.m. to 11:45 a.m.)
 Instructor: David A. Michelson
- - Review of XML essentials, including namespaces, character entities, and CDATA sectionsReadings: Joe Fawcett, Liam Quin, and Danny Ayers, *Beginning XML*, Chapter 1: What is XML? and Chapter 3: XML Namespaces
+ - Review of XML essentials, including namespaces, character entities, and CDATA sectionsReadings: Joe Fawcett, Liam Quin, and Danny Ayers, *Beginning XML*, Chapter 1: What is XML?,  Chapter 2: Well-Formed XML, and Chapter 3: XML Namespaces
 ###Afternoon Session I (1:00 p.m. to 2:15 p.m.)
 Instructor: Clifford B. Anderson
  - Review of Document Type Definitions (DTDs) and XML Schemas